A Brief History of U.S. Bank Failures

 Protecting Your Cash

-Businesses should keep an eye on the economic situation and ensure their deposits are safe.
-To do this, companies should ensure all of their deposits are protected by FDIC or NCUA insurance.
-Currently, every individual and business depositor at a member financial institution is insured up to $250,000.
-This insurance is backed by the full faith and credit of the U.S. government.
+As the economic situation continues to evolve, businesses should ensure their deposits are protected by FDIC or NCUA insurance.
+Currently, every individual and business depositor at a member financial institution is automatically insured up to $250,000.
+However, the $250k limit is often not enough to cover all a business’ cash.

 Protection for more than $250,000

-Those businesses with more than $250k in cash should be careful not to keep it all at the same financial institution.
-FDIC insurance only covers up to the $250k limit per investor, per depository institution.
-This means that businesses can spread their money among many different financial institutions to achieve protection for all their funds, above and beyond the $250k limit.
-However, this creates a lot of work in managing multiple banking relationships, statements, and reconciliations.
+Businesses with more than $250k in cash should be careful not to keep it all at the same financial institution.
+The FDIC insurance limit is per ownership category at each depository institution.
+This means that businesses can spread their money among many different financial institutions to achieve protection for all their funds – even those above and beyond the $250k limit.
+However, managing multiple banking relationships creates a lot of additional work for cash managers.

 Thankfully, modern financial technology [fintech] has delivered a solution.
 Our company, the American Deposit Management Co.
-[ADM], has developed proprietary fintech that spreads business cash among our network of hundreds of banks and credit unions to achieve full FDIC and NCUA coverage.
+[ADM], has developed proprietary fintech that spreads business cash among our network of hundreds of banks and credit unions to provide access to full FDIC and NCUA coverage.
 This all happens with a simple application, a single deposit, and a single unified monthly statement.
-We call this concept Marketplace Banking™ and this revolutionary technology also provides next-day liquidity and competitive interest rates.
-The best part is our clients get this all while keeping their current financial institution.

 If you need extended protection for your business deposits, don’t hesitate to contact a member of our team.
 Our team is our secret sauce, and you’ll understand that when you work with us.